Is Eating Locally Grown Food Healthier for You?

 Food is “local” if it’s grown and harvested within 100 miles of your home or the restaurant where it’s served.
 It doesn’t come from large commercial farms, and it isn’t transported over long distances.

 Locally grown foods are found at farm markets, roadside farm stands, pick-your-own food farms and through Community Supported Agriculture (CSA) programs.
-Some grocery stores also are adding fresh foods from local farms to their produce departments.
+Some grocery stores also have added fresh foods from local farms to their produce departments.

 Is locally grown food healthier?